Fast-Walking: Release

 Fast-Walking was theatrically released in New York City, New York on October 8, 1982, by the Pickman Film Corporation.
 It was released on VHS and DVD in the United States by Warner Home Video.

+Reception

+The film received mostly negative reviews.
+In The New York Times, Vincent Canby wrote: "Fast-Walking is a prison melodrama of such consistent, proud witlessness that it deserves mention though not attendance...Nothing works."